perkjelsvik/sushigo/README.md

-# sushigo
+# Sushi go!
-Coding project to implement sushigo
+Coding project where we attempt to implement Sushi go!
+Just for fun.
+To begin with a very simple version, and then we see where we go from there.